Herbert, age 66 Two of my healthiest patients ( humans, not cats! Herman, age 65

-So, I advised them both to take DHEA.
-The 65YO started taking it right away.
-The 66YO didn’t.
+At the time, I had just started prescribing DHEA, so I advised them to take DHEA.
+Herman started taking it right away, but Herbert didn’t.

-A “defibrillation” (electric shocks to his heart) was done to reset his heart rhythm, and was repeated later when the fibrillation came back.
+A “defibrillation” (electric shocks to his heart) was done to reset his heart rhythm, and had to be repeated in 2010, when the fibrillation came back.

-Later on he had to have a pacemaker put in, for fibrillation in spite of multiple-drug treatment.
+Later on he had to have a pacemaker put in, for recurrent fibrillation, in spite of multiple-drug treatment.